Backsplash Installation Handyman in Phoenix, AZ

 How long does a backsplash installation take?

-A typical backsplash — say, 40 square feet of tile work with no major complications — takes 3 to 4 days.
+A typical 40 square foot backsplash takes 3 to 4 days.
 Day one is surface prep and waterproofing.
 Days two and three are tile setting.
 Day four is grout and cleanup.
-If you're removing old tile first, add another day.
-If your wall has damage that needs repair, add time for that too.
-We'll tell you the actual timeline after we see your space.
+Removing old tile adds another day.
+Wall damage adds more time.
+We'll give you the actual timeline after seeing your space.

 What's the cost range for backsplash installation in Phoenix?

-You're looking at $800 to $2,500 for a basic kitchen backsplash, depending on tile choice, whether you're removing old tile, and how much wall prep is needed.
-Subway tile and simple grout runs cheaper than large-format porcelain or glass tile with a complex layout.
-We'll give you a fixed quote after the site visit — no surprises.
+Budget $800 to $2,500 depending on tile choice, whether you're removing old tile, and how much wall prep is needed.
+Subway tile with simple grout is cheaper than large-format porcelain or glass with complex layout.
+We give a fixed quote after the site visit.
+No surprises.

 Can I use regular drywall behind my backsplash?

-Technically, yes, if you seal it properly.
-But cement backer board is the better choice because it won't deteriorate if water does get behind the tile.
-It costs maybe $40 more for your whole project but saves your wall from damage.
-We recommend backer board, and we use it on every job.
+Technically yes, if sealed properly.
+Cement backer board is better because it won't deteriorate if water gets behind the tile.
+It costs $40 more for your whole project and saves your wall from damage.
+We recommend backer board and use it on every job.

 Ready to Install Your Backsplash?